torrejonv/teranode/docs/services/coinbase.md

 ## 8. Configuration options (settings flags)

-### Server and Client Configuration
-- **`coinbase_grpcListenAddress`**: Determines the gRPC server listen address for the Coinbase service.
-It is checked within the `Enabled()` function to decide if the Coinbase service should be active.
-- **`coinbase_store`**: URL for the Coinbase store, required for initializing the Coinbase service by connecting to the specified database for storing and managing Coinbase transactions and UTXOs.
-- **`coinbase_grpcAddress`**: Specifies the gRPC address for the Coinbase client, used for connecting to the Coinbase service from a client application.

-### Coinbase Configuration
+- `coinbase_store`: URL for the Coinbase store.
-- **`coinbase_wallet_private_key`**: The private key associated with the Coinbase wallet, necessary for signing transactions and managing Coinbase UTXOs.
+- `coinbase_wallet_private_key`: Private key for the Coinbase wallet.
-- **`distributor_backoff_duration`**: Configures the backoff duration for the distributor, which is used when retrying failed transaction distributions.
+- `distributor_backoff_duration`: Backoff duration for the distributor.
-- **`distributor_max_retries`**: The maximum number of retry attempts for distributing transactions.
+- `distributor_max_retries`: Maximum number of retry attempts for distributing transactions.
-- **`distributor_failure_tolerance`**: The failure tolerance level for the distributor, indicating how many distribution failures are acceptable before marking a distribution as failed.
+- `distributor_failure_tolerance`: Failure tolerance level for the distributor.
-- **`blockchain_store_dbTimeoutMillis`**: The timeout in milliseconds for database operations within the blockchain store, impacting performance and responsiveness of data access and manipulation.
+- `blockchain_store_dbTimeoutMillis`: Timeout for database operations.
-- **`propagation_grpcAddresses`**: A list of gRPC addresses for peer services, used for network communication and data propagation among peers.
+- `propagation_grpcAddresses`: List of gRPC addresses for peer services.
-- **`peerStatus_timeout`**: The timeout for peer status checks, ensuring timely validation of peer connectivity and synchronization status.
+- `peerStatus_timeout`: Timeout for peer status checks.
-- **`coinbase_wait_for_peers`**: A boolean flag indicating whether the Coinbase service should wait for peers to be in sync before proceeding with its operations.
+- `coinbase_wait_for_peers`: Whether to wait for peers to be in sync before proceeding.
-- **`coinbase_notification_threshold`**: The threshold for sending notifications about the Coinbase balance or UTXO count, used for monitoring and alerting purposes.
+- `coinbase_notification_threshold`: Threshold for sending notifications about the Coinbase balance or UTXO count.
-- **`coinbase_should_wait`** and **`coinbase_wait_until_block`**: These settings control whether the Coinbase service should delay its start until the blockchain reaches a certain block height, ensuring synchronization with the network.

-### Miscellaneous Configuration
-- **`coinbase_assetGrpcAddress`** and **`asset_grpcAddress`**: Addresses for connecting to the asset service via gRPC.
-These are used for fetching blockchain data, such as blocks and transactions, necessary for Coinbase operations.
-- **`use_open_tracing`**: Indicates whether open tracing should be used for gRPC clients, aiding in monitoring and troubleshooting by tracing the request flow.
-- **`use_prometheus_grpc_metrics`**: Specifies whether Prometheus metrics should be collected for gRPC operations, useful for performance monitoring and analysis.
+- `slack_channel`: Slack channel for notifications (if configured).
+- `clientName`: Name of the client for notifications.